Seargentoof/unit-parser-4/README.md

 the orders are determined to be equal.
 Otherwise, they are not.

 ## Advancements
-Switched information database from an XML file to an Excel spreadsheet for ease of use.
+Switched information data file from an XML file to an Excel spreadsheet for ease of use.
-Used Python dictionaries to load the database, resulting in increased efficiency.
+Used Python dictionaries to load the data file, resulting in increased efficiency.
 Added methods for analyzing orders involving basic rates (for example, 100 mg/day).

 ## How to use this program
 Use the orders_are_equal method to make comparisons for equality between medical orders.

-The Excel database is meant to be user-friendly and easy to understand, edit, and expand.
+The Excel data file is meant to be user-friendly and easy to understand, edit, and expand.
 However, it needs to be as well-standardized as possible.
 To achieve this, please observe the following conventions:
 1. One Context and Value allotted to each Expression.
 2. Keep the letter case consistent within an Expression.
 3. Refrain from adding unit Expressions that are equal in a case-insensitive context to prevent duplicate rows.